Cruise Control: 1956 Pontiac Safari – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 As iconic as the two-door 1955-1957 Chevrolet Nomad station wagon is, we prefer the rarity and upscale look of the badge-engineered Pontiac Safari version.
-With only 302 still registered for use in the U.S., chances are very good you will not see another 1956 Pontiac Star Cheif Custom Safari such as this example currently listed here on Craigslist in Silvis, Illinois (Chicago).
-This Safari has only 44,567 miles and is a survivor-quality car that features its original patina exterior.
+With only 302 still registered for use in the U.S., chances are very good you will not see another 1956 Pontiac Star Cheif Custom Safari such as this example once listed in November 2022 on Craigslist in Silvis, Illinois (Chicago).
+This Safari has only 44,567 miles and is a survivor-quality car with its original patina exterior.
 While the interior could be refreshing, the seller notes that the engine and transmission received a rebuild five years ago.
 Other upgrades make this Safari a potential daily driver if you don’t mind adding miles to a vintage car.

 Currently offered for $35,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for first-generation Pontiac Safaris produced between 1955 and 1957.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Safari featured here: